FloWambui/Burger-Palace./README.md

-This is a burger place landing page project.
+This is a  landing page project for Burger Palace Website.

 Languages Used:
 HTML for teh website page